mahakPandeyOfficial/EduCraft/README.md

 ![image](https://github.com/user-attachments/assets/e86109ea-3a0e-4341-928b-de51b775ba03)

 Thank You !
-You can appriciate my work by staring my REPOSITORIES.
+You can appriciate my work by staring my REPOSITORIES...